Skip to main content

 Improving Water Quality in Arizona’s Lakes, Rivers and Streams

-The Arizona Sewer Overflow and Stormwater Reuse Municipal Grant (OSG) Program provides funding (from the U.S. Environmental Protection Agency, or “EPA”) for sewer overflow and stormwater reuse pilot projects to reduce the flow of pollution into local waters.
+The Arizona Sewer Overflow and Stormwater Reuse Municipal Grant (OSG) Program provides funding from the U.S. Environmental Protection Agency (EPA) for sewer overflow and stormwater reuse pilot projects.
+These projects are designed to reduce the discharge of pollutants into Arizona’s lakes, rivers, and streams.

-Submitted proposals should be focused on planning, designing, and/or construction of sanitary sewer improvements or stormwater reuse projects.
-Projects can include themes such as:
+The OSG program focused on planning, designing, and/or construction of sanitary sewer improvements or stormwater reuse projects.
+Projects were publicly and privately owned and included themes:

 • Watershed management of wet weather discharges